rafalwoycicki/RADseq_reads/README.md

 ```

 - This script takes as input the paired sequences after the cut sites filtering step of the ddradseq_pre.bash script in the form of "Filtered.?.{barcode}.fq.gz" files.
+- Additionally the script uses Rescued.2.{barcode}.fq.gz files from the previous step to deduplicate rescued reverse reads (as these contain DBR sequence).

 ### Algorithm:
 1. First only the P5 reads of the $p5len and P7 reads of the $p7len are considered and both the reads are trimmed to these lengths respectively.